spookylukey/django-views-the-right-way/source/detail_view.rst

 But the most convincing to me is too look what happens when you carry on this pattern.

-I recently came across a family of views that had the following methods:
+I recently came across a family of views that had the following methods and class attributes (including all the base classes):

 * ``as_view``
 * ``basic_styles``